orizens/orizens.com/src/pages/blog/2014-09-20-a-journey-from-require-js-to-browserify.md

 module.exports = Backbone;</pre>

-However, that turned out to be well fit into the overall picture, since i also needed to have support for the backbone extension manager I developed back then &#8211; [Backbone.Beamer](https://github.com/orizens/Backbone.Beamer).
+However, that turned out to be well fit into the overall picture, since i also needed to have support for the backbone extension manager I developed back then - [Backbone.Beamer](https://github.com/orizens/Backbone.Beamer).

 ### Transformations

 [UPDATE 26/09/2014] While Require.js has the concept of [plugins](http://requirejs.org/docs/plugins.html "Require.js Plugins"), Browserify has the concept of transformations.
 It Is Awesome.

 You can configure a list of transformation that code should pass through before the end result is written to the destination file.
-It&#8217;s like filters in cameras.
+It's like filters in cameras.
 You still get result, after it has been digested by the filter.
-There&#8217;s a [huge list of transformations](https://github.com/substack/node-browserify/wiki/list-of-transforms) in browserify&#8217;s github wiki
+There's a [huge list of transformations](https://github.com/substack/node-browserify/wiki/list-of-transforms) in browserify's github wiki

 Since [Echoes Player](http://echotu.be) uses underscore templates and require.js to load these (html files), I found a this great [jstify transform](https://github.com/zertosh/jstify) which does 2 important tasks:

-  1. it allows loading html files with underscore template annotations, with the require method in js (awesome 1) &#8211; that can be done with require.js text plugin.
+  1. it allows loading html files with underscore template annotations, with the require method in js (awesome 1) - that can be done with require.js text plugin.
   2. it gives the option to precompile these templates, which will save computation time in the client (awesome 2).

 ### Closing Notes